abbr/BillEase/README.md

 *Fixed Consumptions* list is used to define consumptions of pre-determined quantities.
 When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  [<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists.
 The *Consumptions* list must also contain following additional columns that *Invoice Run.exe* will populate:

 * *Cycle* is set to billing cycle start date.
-* *Fixed Consumption Ref* is set to a reference to the fixed consumption item. *Invoice Run.exe* relies on this column to avoid generating multiple consumption items in the same billing cycle in case *Invoice Run.exe* has to be executed repetitively for the billing period.
+* *Fixed Consumption Ref* is set to a reference to the fixed consumption item. *Invoice Run.exe* relies on this column to avoid generating multiple consumption items in the same billing cycle in case *Invoice Run.exe* has to be executed repetitively.

 Note *Service Start* is inclusive and *Service End* is exclusive.
-Missing *Service Start* implies a distant past; missing *Service End* implies distant future.
+Missing *Service Start* implies a distant past; missing *Service End* implies a distant future.
 Proration is not supported.
 You can implement proration by adding an one-off credit line item manually.

 ### Console Application
 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the five SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository. *Invoice Run.exe* is intended to be launched by a scheduled task at the close of each billing cycle (by default first day of each month).
 For testing purpose it can also be launched manually and repetitively.
 When invoked, *Invoice Run.exe* performs following tasks: